ZhiqingXiao/rl-book/en2024/README.md

 # Reinforcement Learning: Theory and Python Implementation

-**The First Reinforcement Learning Tutorial Book with one-on-one mapping TensorFlow 2 and PyTorch 1/2 Implementation**
+**The First Reinforcement Learning Tutorial Book in English with one-on-one mapping TensorFlow 2 and PyTorch 1/2 Implementation**

+**Cover RL algorithms for large models such as PPO, RLHF, IRL, and PbRL**

 Please email me if you are interested in publishing this book in other languages.